 5. Croissants Are A Favorite For Dunkin’ Breakfast Sandwiches

-At Dunkin’ croissants are baked fresh every day.
+At Dunkin’, croissants are baked fresh every day.
 In fact, they are the most popular way our guests enjoy breakfast sandwiches.
 The buttery, flaky croissants are perfect with a Dunkin’ Bacon, Egg and Cheese.
+Introduced earlier this year, now guests can also enjoy Croissant Stuffers!
+These warm and buttery stuffed croissants are available in two flavors: Three Cheese, stuffed with mozzarella and cheddar with Swiss cheese topping, and Chicken, Bacon & Cheese, stuffed with savory chicken, bacon, and Colby Jack cheese, and topped with everything seasoning.